 Read time: 5 minutes

 Microsoft introduces new SharePoint versions to make the platform more reliable and secure.
 If you want to get the advantage of the new collaborative feature offered by the latest SharePoint versions, you need to migrate your SharePoint version to its latest version.
-Microsoft recommends migrating your SharePoint based on the current version used by an organization.
-It recommends that migration is critical if your organization uses an earlier version of SharePoint, i.e., SharePoint 2007.
-For SharePoint 2010, the migration is not critical, but it will be better if you perform the migration.
-In the later versions, it’s an optional task that depends on the user whether they want to update it or not.
+Microsoft recommends migrating your SharePoint based on the current version used by an organization. uses earlier versions of SharePoint- SharePoint 2007 or SharePoint 2010 and requires a proper SharePoint migration plan.
+In the later versions, it’s an optional task that depends on whether the user wants to update it.

-If you have planned to migrate your SharePoint to later versions, you can use various migration tools available in the market.
-The migration tools will always be a great option for migration as they can directly perform migration from the initial version to the latest version.
-Otherwise, you could only perform the intermediate upgrade, meaning that the migration could not be performed directly to its latest version.
-For instance, if an organization is using SharePoint 2007 and want to update to SharePoint 2016, it can’t be executed directly.
-To achieve this, you need to have a temporary intermediate stop in the 2010 and 2013 SharePoint versions.
+If you are just beginning with SharePoint migration planning, you can use various migration tools available in the market.
+The migration tools will always be a great option as they can directly migrate from the initial version to the latest one.
+Otherwise, you can only perform the intermediate upgrade using manual methods, i.e., the migration cannot be performed directly to its latest version.
+For instance, if an organization is using SharePoint 2007 and want to update to SharePoint 2016, you need a temporary intermediate stop in the 2010 and 2013 versions.
+There is no direct migration to SharePoint 2016.

 - Identify your business needs